Kansas City Playlist: Starting Another Season Of Potholes

 As always we finish with an American classic . . .
 A jazz standard from The Great American Songbook.
 Here's the history: "On the Sunny Side of the Street" is a 1930 song composed by Jimmy McHugh with lyrics by Dorothy Fields.
 Some authors say that Fats Waller was the composer, but he sold the rights to the song.
 It was introduced in the Broadway musical Lew Leslie's International Revue starring Harry Richman and Gertrude Lawrence.

 Our favorite version . . .
-A timeless duet Willie Nelson & Tony Bennett . . .
+A timeless duet from Willie Nelson & Tony Bennett . . .

 As always, thanks for reading this week and have a safe & fun Saturday night.